Top Gig Economy Platforms to Find Freelance Work

 The best part; you get to choose and set your own driving schedule.
-Check out an in-depth look at Uber here, and also our must have accessories for Uber drivers to maximise your profits.
+Check out an in-depth look at Uber here, and also our must have accessories for Uber drivers to maximize your profits.

 Lyft is also a ride-sharing gig economy platform seeking to outdo Uber.
-With claims of drivers making upto $35 an hour, Lyft is a worthy alternative for gig economy workers seeking to maximise their ride-sharing income.
+With claims of drivers making upto $35 an hour, Lyft is a worthy alternative for gig economy workers seeking to maximize their ride-sharing income.

 And not just that, you get to keep your entire stash of tips not to mention any income you get from referring other drivers.

 Your car’s rental price is set automatically based on model, location, time of year and other data.
-You get to keep 65 – 85 percent of trip rental price based on the insurance protection you choose for your vehicle.
+You get to keep 65 – 85 percent of the trip rental price based on the insurance protection you choose for your vehicle.

 The company screens and vets travelers before they are accepted on the platform ensuring the safety of your vehicle.

 Loosely stated, Airbnb is the Uber of property.
 It connects people with extra room/space in their homes with folks who need a place to stay.
 With just the app, you can rent out and manage any manner of free livable space you’ve got.
-Be it a cabin, a condo, an extra room or floor in your mansion, Airbnb will help you monetize that space.
+Be it a cabin, condo, an extra room or floor in your mansion, Airbnb will help you monetize that space.